Australia and Vietnam

 • are blessed with high renewable energy (RE) potential and some of the fastest rates of RE deployment in the region;

-• and are undertaking (or have recently undertaken) major structural reforms to the markets, governance arrangements and infrastructure that underpin the sector to take advantage of the opportunity presented by a sustainable energy transition.
+• and are undertaking (or have recently undertaken) major structural reforms to the markets, governance arrangements and infrastructure that underpin the electricity sector to take advantage of the opportunity presented by a sustainable energy transition.

-Future Electricity
+Future of

 (FE-V)

-Future Electricity of Vietnam (FE-V) is a science-to-policy program comprised of policy dialogues to leverage the Australian experience in the energy transition to support Vietnam in exploring practical and feasible interventions for a decarbonised, reliable and affordable power system
+Future of Electricity - Vietnam (FE-V) is a science-to-policy program comprised of policy dialogues to leverage the Australian experience in the energy transition to support Vietnam in exploring practical and feasible interventions for a decarbonised, reliable and affordable power system

 Strategic partner